siddharthaxroy/test/content/news/index.md

 #### 2025:

+04-08/08/25 Sid spent the week learning at UW's Disaster Research Response workshop as an IDEAAL DR2 Fellow in Seattle.

 07/08/25 Eve Butterworth joins the lab.
 Welcome Eve! (current members: Aanand, Charlene, and Eve)

 07/06/25: Aanand presented his poster at the NIST AI for Material Science workshop in Rockville, MD.